)}

 Executive Summary

-Cyber Secify Consulting Pvt Ltd was engaged by Acme SaaS Pvt.
+Cybersecify Consulting (OPC) Private Limited was engaged by Acme SaaS Pvt.
 Ltd. to conduct a grey-box penetration test of their primary SaaS platform and its supporting API infrastructure.
 The engagement covered two scopes: the web application at app.acmesaas.io (Scope 1) and the REST API at api.acmesaas.io/v2 (Scope 2).

-The assessment was performed by a senior team led by Rathnakara GN (OSCP, CompTIA PenTest+) and Ashok S Kamat, following the OWASP Web Security Testing Guide (WSTG) v5.0, OWASP Application Security Verification Standard (ASVS) v4.0.3, and the Penetration Testing Execution Standard (PTES).
+The assessment was performed by a senior team led by Rathnakara GN (OSCP) and Ashok Kamat (CCIO), following the OWASP Web Security Testing Guide (WSTG) v4.2, OWASP Application Security Verification Standard (ASVS) 5.0.0, and the Penetration Testing Execution Standard (PTES).
+Findings are mapped to OWASP Top 10:2025, the current edition.
+Where a category changed from the 2021 edition, the report notes the prior label for teams still tracking against 2021.
 The testing approach combined manual exploitation with automated scanning, focusing on business logic flaws, privilege escalation, and chained attack scenarios that automated tools typically miss.

-Active testing ran from 12 February 2026 to 21 February 2026 across 10 calendar days (7 days web application, 3 days REST API), with reporting prepared concurrently.
-The v1.0 initial report was delivered on 21 February 2026 at the close of the engagement, in line with the Growth Pentest Plan 10 calendar day commitment. v2.0 captured the post first retest state on 10 March 2026 (11 of 13 findings remediated).
-This v2.1 final report supersedes v2.0 and reflects the post sanity retest state captured on 21 March 2026 (all 13 findings remediated).
+Active testing ran from 2 February 2026 to 13 February 2026 across 10 business days (5 business days per scope), with reporting prepared concurrently.
+The v1.0 initial report was delivered on 13 February 2026 at the close of the engagement, in line with the Growth Pentest Plan 10 business day commitment.
+This v2.0 final report supersedes v1.0 and reflects the post-retest state captured on 14 March 2026 (all 13 findings remediated and verified).

 Key Statistics